AzDocs/AzDocs/Wiki/Azure.md

 ## Creating an Application Gateway
 Creating an application gateway is easy.
 Simply use the [Create Application Gateway](/Azure/Azure-CLI-Snippets/Application-Gateway/Create-Application-Gateway) script to create the App Gateway.

-> TODO: Currently there is no DDoS Protection & WAF setup done in the AzDocs yet.
+> TODO: Currently there is no WAF setup done in the AzDocs yet.

 ## SSL Policy
 The next thing you want to do is setup secure SSL policies.
 By default the Gateway will support TLS 1.2 with a set of ciphers (predefined profile AppGwSslPolicy20170401S).
 We've found that this default set of ciphers isn't the strongest option available.
 We've set our Gateway to the following: